DomGambarini/milestone-two-memory-game/README.md

 ## Introduction

-This repository contains all the information and code for the website of World Cup Rugby 2023 Memory CardGame.
-This web-based game hosts a fun and simple mempry card game inspired by the excitment of the Rugby World Cup 2023.
-Whether you're a rugby enthusiast or a fan of memory card games, this project offers an engaging experirnce.
+This repository contains all the information and code for the website: World Cup Rugby 2023 Memory Card Game.
+This web-based game hosts a fun and simple memory card game inspired by the excitement of the Rugby World Cup 2023.
+Whether you're a rugby enthusiast or a fan of memory card games, this project offers an engaging experience.

 ## About the Game

-The World Cup Rugby Memory Card Game is designed to test your memory.The game fetaures a grid of cards each depciting rugby player captains participating in the Rugby World Cup 2023.
+The World Cup Rugby Memory Card Game is designed to test your memory.
+The game features a grid of cards each depiciting rugby player captains participating in the Rugby World Cup 2023.
 Your goal is to flip the cards, revealing the players, and match pairs to score points.
 But mismatched cards come with a penalty.

 ## Table of Contents